AyushAngelOne/OriellyKatas2023-AngelTeamTwo/ADRs/02-Trips_And_Subtrips.md

 3. Mykonos = 9th Sept to 10th Sept

 This provides the planner to make a trip as particular as he wants.

+Since this is an N-level hierarchy, the root trip will have it's `Parent_Trip_ID` set as `NULL` and all subtrips of any parent trip will have their `Parent_Trip_ID` set as the trip ID of the parent trip.